 1954 - In this year, not one but two Category 3 hurricanes hit New England, Carol and Edna.
 This double-whammy began at the end of August when Carol formed in the Bahamas.
 After several days of slow northward progress, Carol accelerated rapidly the evening of August 30, passing just to the east of Cape Hatteras, North Carolina, and continuing toward eastern Long Island and southeastern Connecticut for an August 31 landfall.
 Most of eastern Massachusetts saw sustained winds of 80 to 100 mph, toppling trees and miles of power lines.
 Strong winds caused devastation from eastern Connecticut to Cape Cod, ruining 40 percent of apple, corn, peach, and tomato crops.
 Making landfall just after high tide, Carol's storm surge caused massive flooding, with the Somerset and New Bedford areas receiving the worst of it in Massachusetts.
 New Bedford's storm surge was over 14 feet.
 Rainfall of 2 to 5 inches spread across the region, and peaked in north central Massachusetts at 6 inches.
 Throughout New England, 4,000 homes, 3,500 cars, and 3,000 boats succumbed to Carol, and most of eastern Massachusetts lost phone service and power.
 And if that wasn't enough . . .

 Storms are unpredictable, and "100-year" events can happen in rapid succession.
-(See 100 Year Floods Don't Come on Schedule on page 15.)
+(See 100 Year Floods Don't Come on Schedule on page 15 of the 2002 Coastlines file size 4MB.)
 Less than a year after Carol and Edna, Connie and Diane brought more destruction to the region.
 Both storms started as hurricanes, but came ashore in North Carolina, weakened, and moved northward bringing colossal amounts of rain.
 Together, they dumped almost 25 inches of rain in parts of Massachusetts, causing unprecedented flooding, with 40 percent of downtown Worcester submerged.
 More than 100 homes were lost in New England, another 1,500 damaged, and 90 people were killed.

 1938 - Undoubtedly, the Massachusetts hurricane of the century was the Great New England Hurricane of 1938.
 Developing off the Cape Verde Islands on September 4, this storm took an unusual track over the Gulf Stream, maintaining its strength over these warm waters until it crashed into Long Island on September 21.
 The winds were devastating, with the Blue Hill Observatory recording the strongest winds ever for the region, 121 mph sustained winds and gusts of 186 mph.
 Roofs, trees, and crops were extensively damaged and power outages were widespread, lasting for weeks in some areas.
 The storm surge was substantial, causing 18 to 25 foot tides from New London east to Cape Cod.
 Downtown Providence was covered with 20 feet of storm tide and sections of Falmouth and New Bedford were buried under 8 feet of water.
 Western Massachusetts saw 3 to 6 inches of rain.
 In Springfield, the Connecticut River rose 6 to 10 feet above flood stage.
 Overall, 8,900 buildings were destroyed in New England, and another 15,000 were damaged.
 Coastal communities were decimated; 2,600 boats were destroyed and another 3,300 damaged, and fishing fleets suffered terribly, with 2,605 vessels destroyed and 3,369 damaged.
 A total of 564 people were killed and another 1,700 injured in southern New England.